Theta network enhancements usher in smart contract capabilities By Cointelegraph - Up News Info

 Theta, a blockchain that facilitates decentralized video streaming, recently updated its mainnet, adding a number of benefits.

 Theta’s mainnet now hosts smart contract capabilities, as of a block height of 8,411,427, Theta Labs said in a blog post on Thursday.
-(At time of publication, Theta’s blockchain shows a height of 8,411,845, so the updates should be already live.)
+(At the time of publication, Theta’s blockchain showed a height of 8,411,845, so the updates should already be live.)

 Continue Reading on Coin Telegraph